oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/KnownBehaviour.md

 # Expected Behaviour Of Automation Toolkit

 > [!NOTE]
-> 1. Automation Tool Kit *DOES NOT* support the creation/export of duplicate resources.<br>
+> 1. Automation Tool Kit *DOES NOT* support the creation/export of duplicate named resources.<br>
 > 2. Automation Tool Kit *DOES NOT* support sharing of Block Volumes.

 > [!WARNING]